Bangladesh–Libya relations: Economic relations

 Since 1974 Libya has been recruiting migrant workers from Bangladesh.
 Bangladesh signed an agreement to send 1 million workers to Libya in 2009.
 In May 2015 Libya banned migrant workers from Bangladesh over concerns that they were illegally migrating to Europe through Libya.
-There was an estimated 37 thousand strong Bangladeshi community in Libya as of September 2015.
-By April 2017 the number had fallen to 20 thousand.
+There was an estimated 37,000-strong Bangladeshi community in Libya as of September 2015.
+By April 2017, the number had fallen to 20,000.
 In May 2017 Bangladesh became the single largest source of migrants to Europe through Libya.
-Khalifa Haftar of Libya's National Army banned the arrival of Bangladeshis and 5 other nationals in 2017.
+Khalifa Haftar of Libya's National Army banned the arrival of Bangladeshis and citizens of 5 other nations in 2017.